Electrogravitational

 of the Le Sage’s theory, during motion excess pressure of gravitons and charged

-particles in front should emerge drag effect, proportional to the velocity of the bodies’ motion.
+particles in front should emerge drag effect, proportional to velocity of the bodies’ motion.
+As a

 long-term rotation of planets around the Sun would not be possible and the